talwrii/awesome-reaper-pedalboard/readme.md

 This project seeks a middleground by producing a "pedal board" for a guitar, or another instrument, using a digital workspace (in this case reaper), but controlling with midi controllers (knobs and sliders on an external device).
 This still gives

+### Not to do
+The aim here is construct a tool that can be played without interacting generally with a computer.

 ## Why Reaper

 Reaper is not open source, this means that it's use requires you to think about money and licensing, there is a risk that the company behind it go out of business or don't care about a particular feature that is important to you.
 On the other hand, it is well documented by a community, extensible and scriptable and affordable compared to other tools and free to use for an evaluation period.
 Life is full of compromises, and perhaps the use of reaper - until such time as ardour catches up is an acceptable one.